YujiSODE/testingFtU/README.md

 ###[2 sample test]
 * The "Sample A" and "Sample B": sample inputs (available data is csv formatted numerical array).
 * "Run" button; it runs three statistical tests(F-test, t-test, and U-test) with two given sample(Sample A and Sample B),
-  and outputs the test result.
+  and outputs the test result as the upper probabilities.
 * "Clear" button; it clears the test results by "Run" button.
 * "Output as email" button; it saves the test results by "Run" button as email to given address.